eGovPDX/portlandor/web/themes/custom/cloudy/src/layouts/drawer/drawer.md

 ## Props

 - `content`: content of the drawer
-- `position`: left (default), right - Does the drawer sit on the left or right.
-On larger screen, is it a left or right column.
+- `position`: start (default), end - Does the drawer sit on the start or end of the page (left/right for LTR languages).
+On larger screens, is it a start or end column.
 - `open_text`: string - defaults to "Open"
 - `open_info`: string - defaults to "Open Drawer"
 - `close_text`: string - defaults to "Close"